On This Page

 - Whether you have other medical conditions or are taking other kinds of medication

-You can read the linked articles for the full analysis.
-One important research finding to consider is that therapy appears to be more effective than medication if you have a history of trauma.
+The linked articles go into detail about how these factors affect the success of a particular course of treatment for depression.
+One of the more significant findings is that therapy may be more effective than medication if you have a history of trauma.
 (Though medication can effectively treat some trauma-related symptoms and augment the effects of therapy.)

-Ultimately, your best result will come from telling a mental health professional about your unique history, symptoms, and life circumstances and getting a personalized treatment recommendation from them.
+Ultimately, your best bet is to tell a mental health professional about your unique history, symptoms, preferences, and circumstances and get a personalized recommendation from them.

 Therapy vs. Medication for Anxiety Disorders

 Research shows that therapy and medication are both effective treatments for anxiety.
-Which is the best for you depends on your preferences, circumstances, and what type of anxiety disorder or symptoms you have.
+Which is the best for you depends on which one you prefer and which anxiety symptoms you have.

 Anxiety is the most common mental health condition in the United States, with 18 percent of the United States population, or about 40 million adults, experiencing an anxiety disorder each year.